netxms/netxms-doc/admin/appendix.rst

     - 64
     - No
   * - DeleteAlarmsOfDeletedObject
-    - Enable (1) or disable (0) automatic alarm removal of an object when it is deleted.
+    - Enable/disable automatic alarm removal of an object when it is deleted.
     - 1
     - No
   * - DeleteEmptySubnets
-    - Enable (1) or disable (0) automatic deletion of subnet objects that have no nodes within.
+    - Enable/disable automatic deletion of subnet objects that have no nodes within.
 When enabled, empty subnets will be deleted by housekeeping process.
     - 0
     - Yes
   * - DeleteEventsOfDeletedObject